DonSchenck/csharp-kafka-events-workshop/README.md

 ## High-level overview
 Here's what you'll be doing:
 1. Provisioning your OpenShift sandbox (i.e. your cluster)
+1. Creating a PostgreSQL database
+1. Creating a MariaDB database
+1. Creating an app to consume events and write to an event store
 1. Preparing your managed Kafka instance
 1. Creating an app to produce events
-1. Creating an app to consume events and write to an event store
 1. Creating an app that summarizes a day's events and stores the results in a database
 1. Creating a web app to view and control this system